vishnumaheshj/RBPi-Client-sw/README.md

 		This will try to connect to server running at localhost port 8888 by default.
 		Update the details if remote connection etc.
+	3)cron_file_example
+		Contains a sample file used for automatic running of client program on RB PI boot